-Business will “fundamentally” change as a result of the Covid-19 crisis, according to one of the UK’s leading experts on corporate governance.
+Business will “fundamentally” change as a result of the Covid-19 crisis, according to one of the UK’s leading experts on corporate governance and business purpose.

 He said: “Business is going to fundamentally change as a result of this.
 The response to the financial crisis was to bring about a very substantial change in terms of the nature of our financial system.

 “What’s happening now is that the rest of the corporate sector is going through a similar existential crisis, which will need it to reconsider its fundamental reason for being: namely its purpose.”

 In an interview that explores the progress of “purposeful” business as a phenomenon in the corporate sector and the implications of the pandemic, Mayer remains convinced that purpose is as important as ever.